 - Double the recipe to make one crust for now, and freeze the other for a quick, easy pizza night.
 It may be assembled and baked from frozen.

-No, gluten-free pizza dough only requires one rise.
+No, this recipe only requires one rise.
 Traditional doughs use a second rise to give yeast more time to work and change the gluten structure for a lighter, chewier texture.
 Since there is no gluten, and rise is aided with baking powder, there is no need to let the dough rise twice.

 To make gluten-free pizza crispy use a pizza stone.
 It heats in the high-temperature oven to become extremely hot before placing on the assembled pizza.
 This gives a jump start for making a crispy crust with the short baking time required for the toppings and cheese.